scottmsoh/ref_ML/LightGBM/README.md

 ## PythonLGBM & S Scikit-learnLGBM
 (But mostly use Scikit-learnLGBM when we are friendly with Scikit-learn libarary)

+When data size is small, it might be easily overfitting.
+(More than 10,000 rows) This model is really sensitive for hyper parameter *max_depth Key Concept is not level-wise tree growth, a leaf-wise tree growth

 ## Most frequent-used Hyper Parameters